MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-webparts-api.md

 2. Browse to the install location of SPMT
 5. Locate and copy the *microsoft.sharepoint.migration.webpart.serializer.dll* and you can copy it into your project.

-For a complete list of the supported webparts, see:
+For a complete list of the supported web parts, see:

 - [SPMT & Migration API supported SharePoint web parts](https://docs.microsoft.com/sharepointmigration/spmt-supported-webparts)